 If using a mortgage adviser, they will take care of the application after they’ve found you the best deal.
-If you’re not using a mortgage advisor, you should begin your mortgage application before making an offer so once your offer is accepted, you can kick start the conveyancing process.
+If you’re not using a mortgage advisor, you should begin your mortgage application before making an offer on a house so once your offer is accepted, you can kick start the conveyancing process.

 2. Find A Conveyancer

 Before you make an offer on a property it’s a good idea to compare conveyancing quotes to find the best deal.
 Check that your conveyancer or solicitor is regulated by either the CLC, SRA, LSS or LSNI and take recommendations from friends or family.

 Make sure you ask for a full breakdown of the quote including conveyancing legal fees and disbursements.
 Some solicitors will offer a fixed fee conveyancing service whilst others will charge an hourly rate.
 Find out if they offer a ‘no sale, no fee’ service which will mean you won’t have to pay their legal fee if the sale does fall through.

 Once you’re happy with your chosen conveyancer or solicitor, you will need to let them know you might be making an offer soon.
 By letting them know your offer might be accepted, this gives them enough time to prepare your case beforehand.
 This will make the process run more smoothly from the moment your offer has been accepted.

 To learn more, read How to Choose a Conveyancer.